binh234/AI-ML/004_Midjourney/README.md

 # Midjourney: From pixels to paintings

 Midjourney is an independent research lab that has been making waves in the artificial intelligence world with its eponymous AI program.
-The program is designed to create images from textual descriptions, much like [OpenAI’s DALL-E](https://openai.com/product/dall-e-2) and [Stable Diffusion](https://github.com/Stability-AI/stablediffusion).
-While the underlying technology is speculated to be based on Stable Diffusion, Midjourney’s creators have developed their unique style for the generated images that have garnered a lot of attention from both AI enthusiasts and artists alike.
+The program is designed to create images from textual descriptions, much like [OpenAI's DALL-E](https://openai.com/product/dall-e-2) and [Stable Diffusion](https://github.com/Stability-AI/stablediffusion).
+While the underlying technology is speculated to be based on Stable Diffusion, Midjourney's creators have developed their unique style for the generated images that have garnered a lot of attention from both AI enthusiasts and artists alike.

 ![showcases](images/midjourney_ai_art_showcase.jpg)
 <p align="center">Midjourney AI Art showcase</p>